Press enter to search, esc to close

 For various reasons but notably because:

-These continue to be the subject of much interrogation because of their breadth, particularly where something may have dual application, for example, Advanced Robotics.
+The scope of the sectors continues to be the subject of much interrogation because of their breadth, particularly where something may have dual application, for example, Advanced Robotics.
 Additionally, the inclusion of sub-contractors in some definitions (e.g. Critical Suppliers to Government) has raised concerns where a sub-contractor may not know of the eventual destination of goods or services provided.

 Tread carefully here.
 Although your transaction may not trigger mandatory notification, you are still encouraged to make a voluntary notification if you think it might otherwise be of interest from a national security perspective.